 - Oatly Whole and barista foam really well, and are great for making coffee.
 They also don’t split and curdle in tea.

 - Infants that have CMPA can be changed onto a plant based milk such as @oatly whole (which is fortified and high in fat) from 12 months provided they are growing well.

 - 50% of babies with CMPA are also allergic to soya, as the protein structure is very similar.

 Until recently iodine has been largely thought to be sufficient in our diets.
 However, research has raised concerns that pregnant and breastfeeding women are at risk of deficiency.
-Dairy products and fish are iodine rich foods, so people following a vegan diet are als at risk of iodine deficiency. , which is important in the diet of pregnant and breastfeeding women.
+Dairy products and fish are iodine rich foods, so people following a vegan diet are at risk of iodine deficiency.

 Depending on your life stage, people need different amounts of iodine per day.

-- Pregnant and breastfeeding women need 200 mcg
+- Pregnant and breastfeeding women need 200 µg

 Calcium in our diets is incredibly important for our bone, teeth and muscle health.
 For many people most of their calcium requirement comes from eating dairy products.
 Therefore, it can be difficult to get enough calcium with dairy exclusion.
-If you are following a dairy-free diet, I recommend looking for a plant based milk that is fortified with calcium (for example Oatly, Alpro, Almond Breeze and Koko) for your main milk.
-Organic milks are not able to be fortified due to the rules classifying organic products.
-Therefore, Rude Health organic milks are not fortified with calcium.
+If you are following a dairy-free diet, I recommend looking for a plant based milk that is fortified with calcium for your main milk.

 The BDA (Association of UK Dieticians) has a really handy table detailing calcium requirements so you can check if you are getting enough.